Admission: MMFT and MA in Marriage and Family Therapy

 • Describe in 200-250 words how you form effective interpersonal relationships with others in individual and group settings.

-• Complete the form agreeing to the Department of Counselor Education and Family Study’s Mission and Diversity Statement.
-Please see the program handbook for more information.
+5. Complete the form agreeing to the Department of Community Care and Counseling’s Mission and Diversity Statement.

-6. A signed International Disclosure Agreement for students seeking admission into this program who plan to finish it outside of the U.S.
+6. A signed International Disclosure Agreement is required for students seeking admission into this program who plan to finish it outside of the U.S.

 Alternate Pathway for Admission

-Students who do not meet the required 2.7 GPA can potentially be placed into the Graduate Certificate in Mental Health Studies.* Upon successful completion of this certificate with at least a 3.0 GPA, these students can be reevaluated for the MA in Marriage and Family Therapy program.
+Students who do not meet the required 2.7 GPA can potentially be placed into the Graduate Certificate in Mental Health Studies.* Upon successful completion of this certificate with at least a 3.0 GPA, these students can be reevaluated for the Master of Marriage and Family Therapy or MA in Marriage and Family Therapy program.

 *In order to be eligible for the alternate pathway, admission requirements for the graduate certificate must still be met.